cl-illc/semantics-2024/index.md

 An important component of the course is a research project, in which the students will have the opportunity to implement a number of semantic models, perform experiments addressing a new research question and write a research paper.

 In this setup, the course has no exam.
-The grade is based on participation (including presentations of literature that students give (25%) and a series of practical assignments, culminating in a research report that the students submit at the end (75%).
+The grade is based on participation, including presentations of literature that the students give (25%) and a series of practical assignments, culminating in a research report that the students submit at the end (75%).

 ## Recommended reading